graemer957/sigma957.net/content/posts/switching-themes.md

 3. Delete the old theme under `themes/hermit`.
 This was not added as a git submodule at the time.

-4. Update the `config.toml` with correct parameters for the new theme.
+4. Update the `config.toml` with the correct parameters for the new theme.
 Check out the `README.md` and `exampleSite` for details.

 5. Added avatar image for the new theme.